 - IDR plans help avoid missed payments – Repaying student loans on the standard repayment plan can be very difficult for many borrowers.
 If you are barely getting by on your current student loan plan, you could be one illness away from a missed or late payment.
 Signing up for income-based repayment can allow a borrower to start saving an emergency fund to ensure that there are no payment issues in the future.
 Put simply, lower payments mean more flexibility and financial stability.
 A missed or late payment can have a devastating impact on your credit score.
 Finding a way to prevent this from happening is a major win.

-Some borrower also choose to consolidate their federal student loans as they begin repayment.
+Some borrowers also choose to consolidate their federal student loans as they begin repayment.
 Consolidation of student loans is another avenue that can potentially help credit scores.

-Signing up for Income-Based Repayment, Pay As You Earn or Revised Pay As You Earn may not directly help your credit score.
-However, the indirect benefits are large, and going the income-driven repayment route can have a positive impact on your ability to get credit.
+Signing up for Income-Based Repayment, Pay As You Earn or Revised Pay As You Earn may not directly help or hurt your credit score.
+However, the indirect benefits can be large, and going the income-driven repayment route can have a positive impact on your ability to get credit.